v0lv0/Rummikruss/README.md

 ## Overview
-Rummikruss is a strategic board game where players strategically place cards from different suites to create connected patterns.
-The goal is to maximize your score by forming sets while strategically blocking your opponent's moves.
+In Rummikruss,  players place cards  of different colors to create connected patterns.
+The goal is to maximize your score by forming sets while blocking your opponent's moves.

 ## Setup
 - Decide hyper-parameter